Qalala/MITM/TERMUX_SETUP.md

 1. **Python crypto utilities are OPTIONAL** - The server works fine without them.
 The main encryption is handled by Node.js.

+2. **Latest Python versions supported** - Termux now includes Python 3.11+ by default.
+The server automatically detects Termux and uses `python3` command.

-2. **If cryptography fails to install**, you can still run the server:
+3. **If cryptography fails to install**, you can still run the server:
    ```bash
    npm start
    ```
    The server will show a note that Python crypto initialization was skipped, but everything else works.

-3. **Always use `pkg install` first** - Termux's package manager has pre-built packages that avoid compilation issues.
+4. **Always use `pkg install` first** - Termux's package manager has pre-built packages that avoid compilation issues.

+5. **Termux detection** - The server automatically detects Termux environment and configures Python paths correctly.

 ## Verification